akjindal53244/Arithmo/README.md

 ## Model Finetuning Details
 Due to limited compute budget, Mistral-7B model is instruction-tuned with QLoRA using Single RTX 4090 GPU.
 We plan to do a full finetuning of Mistral-7B model on this dataset to further improve performance. <br>
 <br>
 **P.S.:** Please reach out to [Ashvini Jindal](https://www.linkedin.com/in/ashvini-jindal-26653262/) if you would be interested in supporting compute need.
-We'd appreciate any help! :)
+We are looking for small-scale support so we'd appreciate any kind of help! :)

 ## Reproducing Results